maxatwork/form2js/README.markdown

 Because everythins is better with jQuery, jQuery plugin added, check out jquery.toObject.js =)

+**Warning!** form2object.js and form2object function renamed to form2js.js and form2js respectively.
+Old names are in v1.0 tag.

 ## Details

-Structure of resulting object defined by "name" attribute of form fields.
+Structure of resulting object defined by _name_ attribute of form fields.
 See examples below.

 This is **not** a serialization library.
 Library used in example for JSON serialization is http://www.json.org/js.html

 All this library doing is collecting form data and putting it in javascript object (obviously you can get JSON/XML/etc string by serializing it, but it's not an only purpose).

 ## Usage
-    form2object(rootNode, delimiter, skipEmpty, nodeCallback)
+    form2js(rootNode, delimiter, skipEmpty, nodeCallback, useIdIfEmptyName)

 Values of all inputs under the _rootNode_ will be collected into one object (skipping empty inputs if _skipEmpty_ not false).

 ### Objects/nested objects
-Structure of resulting object defined in "name" attribute, _delimiter_ is "." (dot) by default, but can be changed.
+Structure of resulting object defined in _name_ attributes of form fields (or _id_ if _name_ is empty and _useIdIfEmptyName_ parameter set to _true_), _delimiter_ is "." (dot) by default, but can be changed.

     <input type="text" name="person.name.first" value="John" />
     <input type="text" name="person.name.last" value="Doe" />